sahithiavasarala27-afk/Task-8-CS/README.md

 ❌ Limited countries in free version.
 ❌ Slight reduction in browsing speed.
 ❌ Some streaming services block VPN IPs.
 ❌ Advanced features available only for paid users.

 ---

-## Deliverables

-- `report.md` – Detailed explanation of procedures and analysis.
-- `screenshots/` – Contains before and after connection screenshots.

----